codereading/codereading_thor/README.md

 Where to start?

 Easy way is to just follow the code as it is run.
-Pick a trivial app, and the insert a raise to see the stacktrace of all the methods called upto that point.
+Decide on a trivial thor app, and then insert a raise to see the stacktrace of all the methods called upto that point.

 To do this...

 1 Create a trivial thor file

-2 In a directory of your choice create this file
+In a directory of your choice create this file

 ```
 #example.thor